denten-books/plain-text/1-metaphor.md

 correspond to an analogous set of data manipulations on the disk.
 Yet, "discarding a file" in this manner does not necessarily include deletion of data from the storage medium, as expected.
-The representation of the document may disappear visually where the inscription endures.
+The representation of the document may disappear visually where the electromagnetic inscription endures.
 Such "loss of resemblances" could remain insignificant.
 Does one care whether a file was actually erased or not when performing deletion?
 Perhaps not.
-But in some cases, when it really matters---under the threat of censorship or prosecution, for example---the incongruence exposes the frailty of our alienation from the material contexts of digital knowledge production.
-Under duress, one may demand the thing to stay deeply deleted.
+But in some cases, when it really matters---under the threat of censorship or prosecution, for example---the incongruence exposes the frailty of our alienation from the material contexts of digital labor.
+Under duress, facing unjust prosecution for example, one may demand the thing to stay deeply deleted.
 The problem of metaphoric immediacy reappears in the unfulfilled promise of mimesis.
 The poet and the critic may celebrate the free play of the signifier where the journalist or the accused would not.
-In many contexts, the metaphoric vehicle claims to bridge domains and to ferry content across faithfully, without meddling, or damaging its contents.
-But, if the metaphor does meddle---if it mediates while dissembling and dissimulating---by what process of authentication can one ensure the efficacy of transference?
+In many contexts, the metaphoric vehicle claims to bridge domains and to ferry content across faithfully, without meddling or damaging its contents.
+But if the metaphor does meddle---if it mediates while dissembling and dissimulating---by what process can one ensure the efficacy of transference?
 What entity makes good on the promise of verisimilitude?

-All readers ultimately bear the burden of conceptual transference.
+Readers ultimately bear the burden of such unverified conceptual transference.
 In pretending to turn virtual pages, we lose sight of the mechanisms that give rise to dissimulation.
-If we hope to practice anything like interpretation or close reading at the level of discourse, we must certainly also practice them at the physical site of discourse production.
-A truly materialist poetics would reach through the representation towards the medium.
-More than superficial embellishment, the skeuomorphic metaphor enacted at the surface of the digital literary device structures all higher order meaning-carrying
-units: from individual letters to words, paragraphs, chapters, pages, and books.
+If we hope to practice anything like interpretation or close reading at the level of discourse, we must certainly also practice them at the physical site of discourse formation.
+A truly materialist poetics would reach through representation towards the medium.
+More than superficial embellishment, the skeuomorphic metaphor enacted at the surface of the digital literary device structures all higher order meaning-carrying units: from individual letters to words, paragraphs, chapters, pages, and books.
 The metaphor of "turning the page by swiping across the screen" conceals the structural rift between media: between supple pages and rigid slabs of glass and silicone.

 Why would readers engage in such a charade?
 Why not simply make use of novel interfaces afforded by new technology?
 The literature from the field of human-computer interaction suggests a formalist answer: habituation [@carroll_metaphor_1982; @carroll_interface_1987; @spolsky_user_2001].
-The initial effort it takes to learn to read in a new environment may discourage potential readers from adopting new technology.
+The initial effort it takes to learn to read in a new environment may discourage potential readers from adopting a new technology.
 Smart designers therefore rely on acculturated practice, the turning of pages in our case, to minimize the "friction" of adoption.
 Although an "electronic book reader" contains no pages as such, it extends the metaphor of pages to electronic reading.
-A digital poem, a novel, a physician's script, or a legal contract resembles their paper counterparts, in order to enable familiar actions.
+A digital poem, a novel, a physician's script, or a legal contract resembles their paper counterparts in order to enable familiar actions.
 But while imitating paper pages, the reading appliance also monitors, adjusts, warns, and controls.
-These are the realities of contemporary reading practice that have yet to be included into our theories and practices of interpretation.

 Dissimulation conceals structuring principles large and small.
 Some of the occluded details remain inconsequential, like the limit on how many keys can